John Wilkins Whitfield

-John Wilkins Whitfield (March 11, 1818 – October 27, 1879) was a territorial delegate to the United States Congress representing the Kansas Territory from 1854 until 1856.
+John Wilkins Whitfield (March 11, 1818 – October 27, 1879) was a territorial delegate to the United States House of Representatives who represented Kansas Territory from 1854 until 1856.
 He was an officer in the Confederate Army during the American Civil War, being commissioned as a brigadier general on May 9, 1863.

 Biography

 Whitfield was born in Franklin, Williamson County, Tennessee.
 He served in the Mexican–American War as a lieutenant colonel in 1846.
 He moved to Independence, Missouri, in 1853 to serve as Indian agent to the Pottawatomies at Westport, Missouri, and to the Arkansas Indians in 1855 and 1856.